-Joni Hilton, an LDS author about my husband’s age, from the boomer generation, has this book out called Ten Cow Wives Club.
-It’s about a group of girlfriends who are LDS and know each other since childhood. and grow into middle age together.
-They meet together for lunch and share recipes and laughs.
+Joni Hilton, an author about my husband’s age, from the boomer generation, has this book out called Ten Cow Wives Club.
+It’s about a group of girlfriends who are members of the Church of Jesus Christ of Latter-day Saints, and have known each other since childhood.
+They grow into middle age together.
+Every month, they meet together for lunch and share recipes and laughs.
 It’s a fun read but there’s nothing really deep there.
 It’s a brain candy book that I would read only once.
 I was bothered that the main characters don’t really show joy in building marriages, having babies and breastfeeding and homemaking.

 Two days ago my Veggie Gal friends met at Joyce’s home to have a reunion with Michelle, my girlfriend who has moved to Guam.
 Our friend Annette who moved to Park City also came and some others who don’t come as often to see our long gone away Michelle.